microsoft/code-with-engineering-playbook/docs/automated-testing/unit-testing/mocking.md

 mockSearchClient.Verify(mock => mock.GetName(id), Times.Once());
 ```

+This example is kept simple to visualize the principle of making meaningful assertions.
+In a real world application, your SUT
+will probably have more logic inside.
+Pieces of glue code that have as little logic as this example don't always have to be
+unit tested and might instead be covered by integration tests.
+If there is more logic and a unit test with mocking is required,
-If there is more logic, you can make assertions on the part of the result that was modified by your SUT.
+you should apply this principle by verifying mock calls and making assertions on the part of the mock result that was modified
+by your SUT.

 ### Callbacks